 Others would say that having a second baby is going to be more difficult.
-You would have to attend to the needs, and demands, of your older child while pregnant, and subsequently after the new baby is born.
+You would have to attend to the needs and demands of your older child while pregnant, and subsequently need to care for both of them.

 Most mothers would also tell you that every pregnancy is a unique experience.